da4throux/MMM-Paris-RATP-PG/README.md

 * converToWaitingTime: optional, boolean, default = true, // messages received from API can be 'hh:mm' in that case convert it in the waiting time 'x mn'
 * maxLettersForDestination: optional, int, default = 22, //will limit the length of the destination string
 * concatenateArrivals: optional, boolean, default = true, //if for a transport there is the same destination and several times, they will be displayed on one line
-### autolib
+### autolib - I leave it for nostalgia, but no more velib ... :(
 * type: mandatory: autolib
 * name: mandatory: public name of the station (check  https://opendata.paris.fr/explore/dataset/autolib-disponibilite-temps-reel/ )
 * utilib: optional: boolean: if false: the utilib are aggregated with the bluecar, if true: all three type of cars are detailed
 * backup: optional: public name of the station to backup.
 If that station (set in backup) is empty (no cars - utilib or not), then only this line is displayed.
 A use case would be: display this station status only if that other station (nearest to me) is empty.
 The station (set in backup) should be in the lines before (else there might be a delay in displaying the line).
 ### velib
 * type: mandatory: velib
-* stationId: mandatory: digits: please check the ID from OpenDataParis: https://opendata.paris.fr/explore/dataset/velib-disponibilite-en-temps-reel/ (different from the velib ID as of this commit).
-For example: Assas - Luxembourg is shown as "13 191 324", and therefore make it a number: 13191324
+* stationId: mandatory: digits: please check the station number from the velib application, then you can check if it works out by putting it at the end of the URL: https://opendata.paris.fr/api/records/1.0/search/?dataset=velib-disponibilite-en-temps-reel&refine.station_code= For example: Cassini - Denfer-Rochereau is shown as "14111", and therefore: https://opendata.paris.fr/api/records/1.0/search/?dataset=velib-disponibilite-en-temps-reel&refine.station_code=14111
 * keepVelibHistory: optional: boolean: if true, keeps locally in the browser a day of data regarding the station (to be used if velibGraph is set to true later on)
-* velibGraph: optional: boolean: shows a graph of velib count for the last day (give an idea of the trend)
+* velibGraph: optional: boolean: shows a graph of velib count for the last day (give an idea of the trend), eBike in blue, total in white
 ### Pluie
 * type: mandatory: pluie
 * place: mandatory: integer, example: 751140, take the id from the object returned by: http://www.meteofrance.com/mf3-rpc-portlet/rest/lieu/facet/pluie/search/input=75014 (change 75014 by your postal code)